-- The story is linked in some way to the unit topic, and includes new vocabulary and grammar structures. - You can play the audio whilst students follow along in their Student's book, or you can play the audiobook on the digital platform where students will be able to see the synced text as it is being read aloud. - There is an extra comprehension activity on the digital platform.
+- The story is linked in some way to the unit topic, and includes new vocabulary and grammar structures. - You can play the audio whilst students follow along in their Student's book, or you can play the audiobook on the digital platform where students will be able to see the synced text as it is being read aloud. - There is an extra comprehension activity after the text.